 One hundred sixty-one children with PBB and 25 control subjects were prospectively recruited to this cohort study.
 A subset of 106 children was followed for 2 years.
 Flexible bronchoscopy, BAL, and basic immune function tests were performed.
 Chest CT was undertaken if clinical features were suggestive of bronchiectasis.

-Of 161 children with PBB (66% male), 13 (8.1%) were diagnosed with bronchiectasis over the study period.
-Almost half (43.5%) with PBB had recurrent episodes (> 3/year).
-Major risk factors for bronchiectasis included: H. influenzae lower airway infection (in BAL) (p=0.013) and recurrent episodes of PBB (p=0.003).
-H. influenzae infection conferred >7 times higher risk of bronchiectasis [HR 7.55 (95% CI 1.66-34.28), p=0.009] compared to absence of H. influenzae.
-The majority of isolates (82%) were nontypeable H. influenzae.
+Of 161 children with PBB (66% boys), 13 were diagnosed with bronchiectasis over the study period (8.1%).
+Almost one-half with PBB (43.5%) had recurrent episodes (> 3/y).
+Major risk factors for bronchiectasis included lower airway infection with Haemophilus influenzae (recovered in BAL fluid) (P = .013) and recurrent episodes of PBB (P = .003).
+H influenzae infection conferred a more than seven times higher risk of bronchiectasis (hazard ratio, 7.55; 95% CI, 1.66-34.28; P = .009) compared with no H influenzae infection.
+The majority of isolates (82%) were nontypeable H influenzae.
 No risk factors for recurrent PBB were identified.